the-collab-lab/take-home-assignment/README.md

 ## How-to

+1. Fork this repo.
-1. Clone your fork of this repo to your local machine: `git clone <url of repo>`
+2. Clone your fork to your local machine: `git clone <url of your repo>`
-2. In the project directory, run `npm install && npm start`
+3. In the project directory, run `npm install && npm start`
-3. Open the project at [localhost:3000](http://localhost:3000)
+4. Open the project at [localhost:3000](http://localhost:3000)

 ---